Email: Customize Your Bulk Mail Filtering

 Bulk Mail vs. Spam

 Bulk mail is a unique category of email that some people consider to be spam and others do not.
 Many organizations use bulk mail services to send advertisements or deliver newsletters.
-You may receive some bulk mail because you signed up to receive a specific newsletter or joined a particular mailing list, whereas other bulk mail may arrive in your mailbox unsolicited.
+You may receive some bulk mail because you signed up to receive a specific newsletter or joined a particular mailing list.
+Other bulk mail may arrive in your mailbox unsolicited.
 Some groups at Pitt also use bulk mail services to distribute information to a list of University contacts.
-Constant Contact, Mail Chimp, and JangoMail are all bulk mail services that enable individuals to deliver the same email message to thousands of people at once.
+Constant Contact, Mail Chimp, and JangoMail are all bulk mail services that enable individuals to deliver the same email to thousands of people.

 Bulk Mail Filtering: One Size Does Not Fit All

 We regularly review the University-wide settings for bulk mail filtering to optimize filtering for the University community.
 We realize that everyone views bulk mail differently.
 Some people might want to receive newsletters from other organizations, whereas other people might want those same newsletters quarantined.
-To address these different preferences, you are able to choose how aggressively you want the University’s spam filtering service to filter your email for bulk mail.
+To address these different preferences, you can choose how aggressively you want the University’s spam filtering service to filter your email.

 How to Adjust Bulk Mail Filtering